orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - differentiable between two points to arbitrary precision, how is it constructed?

 ###### Energy/Resources
-- The larger the integer/fraction, the larger the number of digits in a fractal, the more structure you need to describe it ; (at least if you're not expressing it as a more simple program, but have to construct the actual number)
+- The larger the integer, the more structure you need to describe it ; (at least if you're not expressing it as a more simple program, but have to construct the actual number)
 - Coherence is expensive? - Takes a lot of structure
 - Names in language as a way of indexing hard-to-find things
 - [ ] Memorization vs rerunning